-Positions in this title provide technical support to the Inmate Records Offices at New York State correctional facilities.
-Incumbents of these positions monitor and review sentence data; develop and revise procedures, guidelines and reporting systems; resolve problems with inmate time calculations; and monitor the calculation of parole eligibility dates and conditional release dates.
+Coordinators Inmate Movement provide technical support to the Inmate Records Offices at New York State correctional facilities.
+Incumbents monitor and review sentence data; develop and revise procedures, guidelines and reporting systems; resolve problems with inmate time calculations; and monitor the calculation of parole eligibility dates and conditional release dates.

-coordinator inmate movement: full performance level; provide technical support to the Inmate Records Offices at New York State correctional facilities.
+coordinator inmate movement: full performance level; provides technical support to the Inmate Records Offices at New York State correctional facilities.

 Correction Sentencing Review Specialists are responsible for working with correctional facility staff to ensure that all inmates in the Department of Correctional Services custody have been provided with accurate release dates.
 Incumbents are also responsible for conducting regional training seminars for correctional facility staff regarding sentencing laws and for assisting in the preparation of computer programs which calculate inmates release dates.

 Correction Classification Analysts develop and maintain inmate programming procedures, and develop policies in reclassification, transfer, and planning systems.

 Correctional Services Transportation Coordinators are responsible for coordinating the transportation and movement of all inmates between DOCCS facilities.
 Responsibilities include scheduling, dispatching, and routing vehicles; record keeping, and development of procedures and manuals; planning and implementation of changes; and serving as the DOCCS liaison for transportation.